 Stuart N. Brotman

-Stuart N. Brotman is the inaugural Howard Distinguished Endowed Professor of Media Management and Law and Beaman Professor of Communication and Information at the University of Tennessee, Knoxville.
+Stuart N. Brotman is the inaugural Howard Distinguished Endowed Professor of Media Management and Law and Beaman Professor of Journalism and Electronic Media at the University of Tennessee, Knoxville.
 This academic appointment is the only one of its kind in the world.
-He has taught students from 42 countries in six separate disciplines: communication, journalism, law, business, international relations and public policy.
+He has served in four Presidential Administrations on a bipartisan basis and has taught students from 42 countries in six separate disciplines: Communication, Journalism, Law, Business, International Relations and Public Policy.
+He also has advised private and public sector telecommunications, internet, media, entertainment and sports clients in more than 30 countries on five continents.

 He is an honorary adjunct professor at the Jindal Global Law School in India and an affiliated researcher at the Media Management Transformation Centre of the Jönköping International Business School in Sweden.
-He also serves as an appointed arbitrator and mediator at the World Intellectual Property Organization in Geneva, Switzerland.
+He serves as an appointed arbitrator and mediator at the World Intellectual Property Organization in Geneva, Switzerland, and as a Fellow of the Salzburg Global Seminar, where he was a Visiting Scholar in its Academy on Media and Global Change.
+He also is an Eisenhower Fellow.

-Brotman is a Nonresident Senior Fellow in the Governance Studies Program's Center for Technology Innovation at The Brookings Institution in Washington, DC.
-He served as the Fulbright-Nokia Distinguished Chair in Information and Communications Technologies in the Faculty of Social Sciences, Department of Social Research/Media and Communication Studies, at the University of Helsinki.
+Brotman served as a Nonresident Senior Fellow in the Governance Studies Program's Center for Technology Innovation at The Brookings Institution in Washington, DC.
+He also served as the Fulbright-Nokia Distinguished Chair in Information and Communications Technologies in the Faculty of Social Sciences, Department of Social Research/Media and Communication Studies, at the University of Helsinki.
+At Northwestern University in Qatar, he served as the inaugural Professor of Communication in Residence.

 He is a frequent analyst for leading newspapers and magazines, including Fortune, Los Angeles Times, The New York Times, Time, and The Wall Street Journal.
 He also has provided expert commentary for CNN, ABC's World News This Morning, NBC's Today Show and NPR's Morning Edition.
 He appears as a featured speaker at major academic and industry conferences in North America, Europe, Asia, Australia, Latin America and the Middle East.